A Boosted-DCA with Power-Sum-DC Decomposition for Linearly Constrained Polynomial Programs: Introduction

-Concerning the solution method for DC programming formulation \eqref{eq:P-dc}, the most popular method is DCA, introduced by Pham \cite{1988Duality} in 1985 as an extension of the subgradient method, and extensively developed by Le Thi and Pham since 1994 (see, e.g., \cite{le1997solving,tao2005dc,le2018dc,1997Convex,tao1998dc} and the references therein).
+Concerning the solution method for DC programming formulation \eqref{eq:P-dc}, the most popular method is DCA, introduced by Pham \cite{1988Duality} in 1985 as an extension of the subgradient method, and extensively developed by Le Thi and Pham since 1994 (see, e.g.,\cite{le1997solving,tao2005dc,le2018dc,1997Convex,tao1998dc} and the references therein).
 The main idea of DCA is to minimize a sequence of convex majorizations of the DC objective function $f$ by linearizing the second DC component $h$ at the current iterate.
 The general convergence theorem of DCA ensures that every limit point of the generated sequence $\{\x^k\}$ by DCA is a critical point of \eqref{eq:P-dc} (see, e.g., \cite{1997Convex,tao2005dc}).
-Recent years, some accelerated DCAs are established.
+In recent years, some accelerated DCAs are established.
 Artacho et al. \cite{artacho2018accelerating} proposed a boosted DCA (BDCA) by incorporating DCA with an Armijo-type line search to potentially accelerate DCA under the smoothness assumption of both $g$ and $h$.
 This method is extended to the non-smooth case of $h$ component in \cite{aragon2018boosted}.
 Meanwhile, Niu et al. \cite{niu2019higher} further extended BDCA to the convex constrained DC program for both smooth and nonsmooth cases.
 The global convergence theorem is established under the {\L}ojasiewicz subgradient inequality.
 Besides, some other accelerations based on the heavy-ball method \cite{polyak1964some} and Nesterov’s extrapolation \cite{nesterov1983method} are also proposed.
-The inertial DCA (InDCA) \cite{de2019inertial} is established by de Oliveira as a heavy-ball type \cite{polyak1964some} accelerated DCA.
+The inertial DCA (InDCA) \cite{de2019inertial} is established by de Oliveira et al. as a heavy-ball type \cite{polyak1964some} accelerated DCA.
 Le Thi et al. proposed in \cite{nhat2018accelerated} a Nesterov-type accelerated DCA (ADCA).
 Wen et al. \cite{wen2018proximal} proposed a proximal DCA algorithm with Nesterov-type extrapolation \cite{gotoh2018dc}.
-In this paper, based on BDCA for convex constrained DC program established in \cite{niu2019higher}, we introduce an exact line search to accelerate DCA for solving \eqref{eq:POPL}, namely BDCA$_\text{e}$.
-The exact line search is equivalent to searching roots of a unary polynomial in an interval, which has a closed-form solution in many applications.
-We provide a verifiable necessary and sufficient condition for checking the feasibility of the line search direction (namely, the DC descent direction, generated by two consecutive iterates of DCA), and an upper bound for the initial stepsize along the DC descent direction is estimated.
-Moreover, a fast dual proximal gradient (FDPG) method \cite{beck2017first} is proposed to effectively solve the convex subproblems in DCA and BDCA$_\text{e}$ by exploiting the special structure of the power-sum DC decomposition.
-The convergence of BDCA$_\text{e}$ is proved and its convergence rate under the Kurdyka-\L ojasiewicz property is established.
+In this paper, based on the BDCA framework for convex constrained DC program established in \cite{niu2019higher}, we introduce a variant of BDCA with exact line search for \eqref{eq:POPL}.